-Improving the Quality of Dry Food with Supplements
+How to Improve the Quality of Dry Food

 We recommend a variety of supplements for varying reasons, however the most common reason is to improve upon a kibble.
 For example, we may add moisture to aid in digestion and to reduce inflammation.
 Or, we may add omega 3’s to improve skin and coat health.
 Here are some of our favorite tips for improving the health of your pet on dry food:

-- CoQ10 – Another supplement I like to proactively see as a part of every pet’s diet.
-CoQ10 is primarily sourced by the body itself, and production decreases with age.
+- CoQ10 – CoQ10 is primarily sourced by the body itself, and production decreases with age.
 Cells utilize CoQ10 to generate energy.
 Additionally, CoQ10 helps to prevent damage to cells and DNA.
 CoQ10 can also help to slow normal aging as well as promote a healthy immune system.

 While supplements can be beneficial, they should never replace a pet’s proper nutrition or the advice of a veterinarian.
 It’s essential to understand that every pet is unique, and what works for one may not work for another.
 If you need more information or personalized recommendations, our knowledgeable team is always ready to assist you.